Featured Footwear Component Design

 Overview: The goal of this project was to create a banner that could allow customers to visually filter within their journey on the Product Listing Page (PLP).

-Results: Once live on the Women's Pants Product Listing Page (PLP), this banner became very popular among other merchandising teams, turning it into the top performing creative piece across the entire e-commerce website.
+Results: The intended interaction of this new component was successful among our users.
+This banner quickly became very popular among other merchandising teams, turning it into the top performing creative piece across the entire e-commerce website.

 You may also like